The Macintosh version of

 Quicken Online is being privately beta-tested, though interested parties can try to

-if they’re interested.
+request access if they’re interested.